Skip to main content

 Sustained testosterone therapy predictably alters the broader endocrine profile.
 As established, LH and FSH levels are suppressed in protocols that do not include pituitary-stimulating agents like Gonadorelin.
 Long-term data also shows that serum levels of Sex Hormone-Binding Globulin (SHBG) tend to decrease, which increases the bioavailability of free testosterone.
 Estradiol levels typically rise in proportion to testosterone levels, which is a predictable outcome of aromatization and must be managed.

-Regarding prostate health, the long-standing dogma linking testosterone therapy directly to the development of has been largely revised.
+Regarding prostate health, the long-standing dogma linking testosterone therapy directly to the development of prostate cancer has been largely revised.
 Evidence from decades of research indicates that TRT does not cause prostate cancer.
 The current understanding is that androgens can promote the growth of existing, established prostate cancer.

 Therefore, diligent screening for prostate cancer before and during therapy remains a cornerstone of safe practice.
 Similarly, while there were concerns that TRT could worsen lower urinary tract symptoms (LUTS) associated with benign prostatic hyperplasia (BPH), multiple studies have shown that it generally does not worsen symptoms and, in some cases, may even lead to improvement.